 In order to create uniform thin beef steaks, MasterCarnes has installed a small but very efficient system in its production line.
-The system consists of an I-Cut 11 PortionCutter for cutting same-weight beef steaks and a Platino Flattener for flattening and softening the meat and standardizing the size.
+The system consists of an I-Cut 11 PortionCutter for cutting same-weight beef steaks and a Platino Flattener for flattening and softening the meat and standardising the size.
 “We installed the portion cutter and flattener because we had a lack of qualified workers to do the job,” says Walter.
 “With one machine we are able to cut what we would otherwise need 12 people for.”

-There are several benefits to the system – and labor savings is only one of them.
+There are several benefits to the system – and labour savings is only one of them.
 Another major benefit is that the cutting accuracy is very high.
-“When cutting by hand, the variation in weight is between 10%-15%, but with the machine we see an absolute maximum in cutting variation of 3%.
+“When cutting by hand, the variation in weight is between 10%–15%, but with the machine we see an absolute maximum in cutting variation of 3%.
 This represents a huge value to us,” comments Walter.
 There are numerous other benefits, too, he says, including less need for meat storage as the result of quicker run-time, better hygiene, higher productivity and a uniform look and presentation to the final product.

 MasterCarnes started out in the 1950s as a meat buyer and distributor.
 Later the company branched out to supplying portioned, boneless meat.
 Today the company is a pioneer in food service to Brazilian restaurants, wholesalers, supermarkets, hotels and industrial kitchens.
 MasterCarnes has four plants in southern Brazil, from where it supplies approximately 1,000 tons of meat – hamburgers, meatballs, sausages and portioned beefsteaks – per month.